thangkehtvn/dart-basic/README.md

   })()
   ```
     - **Result**: Run above code by **Nodejs** or **Chrome** to see result

+  - **L14.4** : Check valildation menuList (don't loop/cycle) [1 marks]
+      - Create a adjacency matrix and detect cycle in an undirected graph or another method you like.

 # Lesson 13
 * **Knowledge** : *clean code & algorithm*
 * **Deadline**: *6:00 PM Friday 05th Jul 2019*